lalitlogical/kriangle/README.md

 Hope you like it. if you face any issue, please feel free to contact me :)

 ## Options

+Kriangle support different options to control the code generation.

 ### Associations